lwenyi1/EE2211_exam_python_script/README.md

 # Python Script for NUS EE2211 Exams

 ## Introduction
 Just tossing all the functions I made to prepare for EE2211 midterms and finals out there.
 Hopefully someone finds this useful.
+Feel free to suggest any edits or highlight any parts of the script that don't work properly.

 ## Dependencies
 Should have all the python packages specified by the course installed.